saimunikoti/InfluenceMaximization-Deep-QLearning/README.md

 1. Trained node classification (candidiate node identiifcation)  models in torch format.
 2. Trained QLearning agent models.

-Run testdqn.py to generate results and plots.
+Run functions in testdqn.py to generate results and plots.

 Note: There are other files that are developed on fly but are not needed for the output generation.